 A few of the charities I support:

-What I love most about instructional design is the process of building content and seeing first-hand the results of a well-built program that the learner can apply at work, or for a personal goal, and it is a meaningful and positive experience.
-As an instructional designer, designing learning means the learner is the center of all design.
+What I love most about designing learning experiences is the process of building content and seeing first-hand the results of a well-built program that for the learner is meaningful, impactful, and a positive experience.
 I have attended my fair share of face-to-face and online training and wondered what was the purpose?
 Why was I required to take that course?
-Did I even learn anything that I can use?
+Did I even learn anything that I can use in the real-world?

 I had never heard of instructional design, let alone that there is a science behind how training and instruction is created.
 It wasn’t something that was in the forefront of my mind when attending training.
 Training was either good or bad with not much in-between.